ryanlayer/cmd2web/README.md

-`cmd2web` is a simple framework for enabling a RESTful web interface to command line programs.
+`cmd2web` is a simple framework for enabling a web interface to command line programs.
 From this interface, data and methods can be easily accessed through either a dynamic website or a programmatic interface.
 This package includes a server and client javascript and python interfaces.